promise-nuggets/promise-nuggets.github.io/src/site/12-doing-things-in-series.md

 ---
 title: Doing things in series (async.waterfall)
-layout: nuggets
+layout: nuggets.html.pug
 category: Multiple operations
 date: 2007-01-05
 ---

 We can [run things in parallel](10-doing-things-in-parallel.html), but what if we want to run things in series?

 Example: read a file, transform it using a transformation service that doesn't support streams, then write the transformed file somewhere else.